JacobNoahGlik/GradeAssistant_PoC/README.md

 1. `Name`
    1. The name of the user.
 To change this column (if the Google Form uses "Full Name", or a different case, etc: change the value directly in `Presets.GOOGLE_FORM_USER_IDENTIFIER`).
 2. `email`
    1. The email the user gave in the Google Form.
+(Identified as the second question)
 3. `phone number`
    1. The phone number the user gave in the Google Form.
+(Identified as the third question)
 4. `AI Letter Grade`
    1. A letter grade derived from the percentage as follows:
       1. `A` `≥` `0.9` (`90%`)